 Fractional shares are offered through broker platforms that support dollar-based investing.

 Instead of entering how many shares you want, you choose how much money to invest.
 The platform converts that amount into a fractional quantity based on the current market price.
 Behind the scenes, the broker holds full shares in custody and records your ownership as a fraction of those shares.
-Fractional shares are not directly traded on the exchange.
-They exist within the platform's internal accounting system.
-This has real consequences for transferability and execution, which are covered below.

 How Are Fractional Shares Created?